Music of Quebec: Musicals

 Few musicals were made or adapted by Quebec artists.
 Among them, Luc Plamondon has had the brightest career as a songwriter, writing for the big ones (Céline Dion, Garou).
 The main musicals 'made in Quebec' : Starmania, La Légende de Jimmy, Notre-Dame-de-Paris, Chicago (adapted into French), "Demain matin, Montréal m'attend", Dracula.

 Le Cirque du Soleil

-Cirque du Soleil has always developed its own musical pieces to go along with various acrobatic tricks.
-The music aspect of the show is essential as it sets a mood for every single performance and links one number to another.
+Cirque du Soleil develops its own musical pieces to go along with various acrobatic tricks.
+The music aspect of the show is essential as it sets a mood for performances and links one number to another.